AnuKritiW/pipeline-project-AnuKritiW/README.md

 3. ~~Add a toggle button on profile pages to run or stop the associated script.~~
     - If stats script is running, image profile page should not show 'current image' as active
 4. ~~Prevent duplicate processes by stopping any running script before starting a new one.~~
-5. Display a status card showing which script is currently running.
+5. ~~Display a status card showing which script is currently running.~~
+6. Issue: when GPIO pins are in use, the UI still shows the script as having run though nothing happens on the display
+7. Ensure status card is updated when the script is first run

 eink display:
 1. Polish UI
 2. (wishlist) dynamic UI for profiles so users can select what information they would like displayed from the web app
+3. ~~Add intro page for when its initialised~~
+    - see if its possible to set up a name url for the <your-ip>:5000 situation
+4. TODO: check if mode "P" has a faster refresh rate than "RGB," in which case figure out how to use "P" for stats

 tests:
 1. ~~Add tests for app.py~~ (basic added)